German intelligence agency allowed to investigate AfD, court rules | DW | 08.03.2022

 "We don't share the court's viewpoint," he said.
 "We will wait for the court's written explanation of the verdict and then decide if we will take further legal action."

-The AfD secured 10.3% of the vote in the parliamentary election last September, more than 2% less than in the previous election in 2017.
-The party has been beset by internal divisions, with one of its top leaders, Jörg Meuthen, quitting in January after saying it had slid too far to the right.
+The AfD secured 10.3% of the vote at the parliamentary elections last September, over 2% less that in the previous election cycle in 2017.
+The party has been beset by internal divisions, with one of its top leaders, Jörg Meuthen, quitting in January saying it had slid too far to the right.

 dj/msh (dpa, AFP, Reuters)